WarfDesigns/Warf-Designs-Website-Redesign/README.md

 Future Changes Desired:

 Eventually it will have forms for customers to sign contract agreements, forms for appointment schedules, email notifications or sms messages to my phone to notify me, and more.
 I may integrate stripe eventually and create my own CMS that will do similar actions that WHCMS has.
+Replace the reviews section with my own so I can stop paying them yearly.
+Create my own Forms Application, so I can stop paying Formidable Forms yearly.